||Home | Worlds of Hollow Moon | Books | Music | A to Z | Shop||Contact | News ||

 THE LUCK OF THE DEVIL

-Set in 1990s Britain, Susan Jones is under the care of psychiatrist Doctor Mordussen for her gender dysphoria.
+The story of Mordis terrified her as a child...
+Susan Jones, a transgender woman struggling to get by in the economic woes of 1990s Britain, is under the care of psychiatrist Doctor Mordussen.
 He in turn is obsessed by her disturbing nightmares.
-Are her demons real?
+But are her demons real?

 Can You See The Real Me?